zakariyaq313/memory-game/src/README.md

 1) Values should be string ✅
 2) Timer state object should have a minute and a second value ✅
 3) Should begin counting once the game begins ✅
-4) If seconds are 59, reset seconds to 0, and increment minutes by 1
+4) If seconds are 59, reset seconds to 0, and increment minutes by 1 ✅
-5) If minutes are less than 10, add a zero before them
+5) If minutes are less than 10, add a zero before them ✅
-6) If seconds are less than 10, add a zero before them
+6) If seconds are less than 10, add a zero before them ✅
-7) Return updated minutes and seconds
+7) Return updated minutes and seconds ✅

 Logic behind multiplayer ->
 1) For multiplayer, no timer should be set
-2) Assign an id and score to the number of players
+2) Assign an id and score to the number of players ✅
-3) Chance to play starts from 1 to n and then repeat
+3) Chance to play starts from 1 to n and then repeat once nth player had their chance ✅
-4) Player who successfully matches a pair gets an additional chance to play
+4) Player that successfully matches a pair gets an additional chance to play ✅
-5) Player who fails to match a pair gets one chance only
+5) Player that fails to match a pair gets one chance only ✅
-6) After the player has played their chance, the next player in line gets the chance to play
+6) After the player has played their chance, the next player in line gets the chance to play ✅
 7) The player with the most successful matches wins
 8) Draw is also possible

+Logic behind game over dialog ->
+1)

 Extras -